ericoporto/ags-manual-wiki/Dictionary.md

     static Dictionary* Dictionary.Create(SortStyle sortStyle, StringCompareStyle compareStyle)

 Creates a new empty Dictionary of the given properties.
-If you don't pass any options, the Dictionary is unsorted and case -insensitive.
+If you don't pass any options the Dictionary is unsorted and case -insensitive.
 Note that you cannot change sorting style and case sensitivity later, you would have to create another Dictionary and move values there.

 Example: